-The St. Pölten UAS is committed to making its websites freely accessible in accordance with the Web Accessibility Act (Web-Zugänglichkeits-Gesetz, WZG) as amended implementing the Directive (EU) 2016/2102 of the European Parliament and of the Council of 26 October 2016 on the accessibility of the websites and mobile applications of public sector bodies (Official Journal L 327 of 2 December 2016, page 1).
+The St. Pölten UAS is committed to making its websites freely accessible in accordance with the Web Accessibility Act (Web-Zugänglichkeits-Gesetz, WZG) (in German) as amended implementing the Directive (EU) 2016/2102 of the European Parliament and of the Council of 26 October 2016 on the accessibility of the websites and mobile applications of public sector bodies (Official Journal L 327 of 2 December 2016, page 1).

 Status of conformance with the requirements